Official Derby Resources

 Just because this has a separate bullet point, don't be fooled - the Casebook is part of the rules.
 You haven't finished reading the rules until you've read the Casebook.
 Read this several times too.

-This is the immediately prior version of the rules.
+This is a prior version of the rules.
 It's formatted very differently, but it's a good place to get a sense of where WFTDA derby has come from in order to flesh out your understanding of where it is now.

 This is the indispensable thing you need to record the statistics for your games.
 Required for sanctioned games, recommended for ALL games.
 Also available in A4 formatting for printing in exotic foreign lands.
 Like Norway.

 What all the best dressed officials are wearing.
-Note that this is only mandatory for WFTDA Playoffs and Champs, but you can expect that a large majority of head officials will require this for their games as well, so you may as well be prepared to follow it all the time.
+Note that this is only mandatory for WFTDA postseason play, but you can expect that a large majority of head officials will require this for their games as well, so you may as well be prepared to follow it all the time.

 Official non-officiating documents of interest to officials: